-The best performing primary schools in the area include St Clare’s Catholic Primary School, Frinton-on-Sea Primary School, Holland Haven Primary School, White Hall Academy and Engaines Primary School and Nursery.
+The best performing primary schools in the area include St Clare’s Catholic Primary School, Holland Haven Primary School, White Hall Academy and Cann Hall Primary School.

-All these primary schools have achieved at least a ‘Good’ review from Ofsted.
+Each of these primary schools achieved at least a ‘Good’ review from Ofsted at their latest review.

 For the best secondary schools consider either Clacton County High School or Tendring Technology College.